Obstruction of Absolute Concentration Robustness by Conservation Laws in Non-Redundant Zero-One Networks: Criterion

-\begin{remark} This remark presents the contrapositive variant of Theorem \ref{thm:main} under additional supplementary conditions.
-Let $G$ be an $r$-dimensional network with $s$ species $(r<s)$ that admits positive steady states.
-Let $\widetilde{G}$ denote the network obtained by removing a single species $X_i$ from $G$, where $\widetilde{G}$ remains the identical dimension to $G$.
-If $\widetilde{G}$ is degenerate and $G$ admits exactly one positive steady state, then $G$ has non-vacuous ACR in the removed species $X_i$ for a generic rate constants. \end{remark}
+\begin{remark} This remark presents the contrapositive statement of Theorem \ref{thm:main} under additional conditions, which follows from the proof of Theorem \ref{thm:main}.
+Let $G_{/i}$ be a network obtained by removing a single species $X_i$ from $G$, where $G_{/i}$ remains the same dimension as $G$.
+If $G_{/i}$ is degenerate and $G$ admits exactly one positive steady state, then $G$ has non-vacuous ACR in the removed species $X_i$ for any generic choice of rate constants.
+This situation is similar to the existence of local ACR discussed in \cite[Theorem B]{Feliu2024}.
+Since the coexistence of multistationarity and ACR is known to be rare with high probability \cite{JoKaAn2023}, Theorem \ref{thm:main} is highly effective in applications, see Table \ref{tab:algorithm summary}. \end{remark}